 The WDCL calls were resurrected on AM-1470 in 1973 by Dunedin Broadcasting Company (John Price, president/GM).
 By that time, the frequency had been re-licensed to Dunedin.
-Price sold it in 1977 to Lowell Paxson who changed the format and calls to all news WWQT.
+Price sold it to Lowell Paxson who changed the format and calls to all news WWQT in 1978.

 Other names from WDCL’s history as an MOR station in the 1970’s include: Ross Charles (GM), James H. Boyce (chairman, Dunedin Broadcasting), Manley St. Jean (chief engineer), Ron Scott (mornings), Bob Hughes, and Bob Snyder (talk show host).